Colorado State Capitol portrait of Donald Trump: Replacement

 The White House donated a new portrait approved by Trump in June 2025.
 The chair of the Colorado Capitol Building Advisory Committee, former state senator Lois Court, announced on June 24 that it would replace Boardman's painting.
 Court's decision was described as unilateral by The Colorado Sun, though she stated that she had discussed it with the committee.
 She argued that "it seemed inappropriate" to leave the wall blank and that "it simply made sense" to put up the portrait sent by the White House.
 The new portrait, which is based on Trump's 2025 inaugural portrait, was unveiled on July 1.
 It was painted by Vanessa Horabuena, a Christian worship artist from Arizona who had previously created multiple other portraits of Trump and whom he praised as a "highly talented artist".
 The Guardian reported that Trump had requested that the portrait be printed with a golden border so it would "catch the light" and "glimmer".

-The Advisory Committee is considering replacing portraits of past presidents with portraits of past governors to mark the 150th anniversary of Colorado statehood in 2026, which was suggested partly in response to Trump's complaints about Boardman's painting.
+The Advisory Committee considered replacing portraits of past presidents with portraits of past governors to mark the 150th anniversary of Colorado statehood in 2026, which was suggested partly in response to Trump's complaints about Boardman's painting.
+The idea was abandoned because four governors, including Polis, do not have portraits and the existing portraits are not uniform in size, unlike the presidential portraits.
+On November 13, 2025, a decision was reached with nine votes in favor and two against to replace the presidential gallery with both official and childhood photographs of all 100 members of the Colorado General Assembly for the year 2026.